mousepawmedia/omission/BUILDING.md

 (Don't type this one in.)
 ~~~

-2. Start by installing Python 3 on Homebrew.
+4. Install Python 3.6, and set it as your new default.
+We'll do the same
+for `pip`, Python's package installer.

 ~~~
-brew install python3
+port install python36
+port select --set python python36 port install pip-36 port select --set pip pip-36
 ~~~

-3. Install the dependencies for Kivy.
+5. Install the dependencies for Kivy.

 ~~~
-brew install pkg-config sdl2 sdl2_image sdl2_ttf sdl2_mixer gstreamer
+port install libsdl2 libsdl2_image libsdl2_ttf libsdl2_mixer
 pip install -U Cython
 ~~~

-4. Install Kivy.
+6. Install Kivy.

 ~~~
 pip install kivy
 ~~~

-5. Install `appdirs`.
+7. Install `appdirs`.

 ~~~
 pip install appdirs
 ~~~

-6. Download the .zip for Omission and put it in your main user folder.
+8. Download the .zip for Omission.
+We'll leave it in Downloads for convenience.
-Double-click it to unzip it.
+In your Finder, double-click it to unzip it.

-7. In your Terminal, we'll start Omission.
+9. In your Terminal, we'll start Omission.

 ~~~
-cd ~/omission-master; python3 -m omission
+cd ~/omission-master/Downloads; python -m omission
 ~~~

 **Every time you want to run Omission again, open a Terminal
-and follow ONLY step 7 again!**
+and follow ONLY step 9 again!**

 ## Ubuntu/Linux Mint